bensialih/ipsec/README.md

 ## running Ansible

 check servers are reachable
-- `ansible hosts -m ping -i ./ansible/inventory.ini`
+- `ansible hosts -m ping -i ./inventory.ini`

 run ansible playbook
-- `ansible-playbook ./ansible/site.yml  -i ./ansible/inventory.ini`
+- `ansible-playbook main.yml  -i inventory.ini`

 run a restart on the IPsec service
-- `ansible-playbook ./ansible/restart.yml -v -i ./ansible/inventory.ini`
+- `ansible-playbook restart.yml -v -i inventory.ini`

-- Installing ipsec is done with `site.yml` but if you just need a restart, then use `restart.yml`
+- Installing ipsec is done with `main.yml` but if you just need a restart, then use `restart.yml`